mantl/mantl/docs/bare-metal/README.md

 During installation you will do the defaults except:

  * manually configure your partitions.
-ON the Manual partioning page.
+ON the Manual partioning page:
    * Remove existing partitions
    * Press the button to automatically partition.
-This will give you a default set.
+This will give you a default set to start with.
-   * It will put 50 toward root and the rest in home, change this:
+   * The automatic partioning will put 50 toward root and the rest in home, change this:
-     * These are services machines and won't store many files in home.
+     * These are services machines and won't store many files in home, Home should be set to a small partion size leaving you with some unpartioned space.
      * You will need to leave unformatted space on the drive for docker.
 Try to leave at least 50 unformated for the docker LVM partion that is described in the "Create Partion for Docker LVM" section below.
- * turn on your wired internet connection.
+ * Turn on your wired internet connection.
 It should just be a toggle switch for your device.
  * Once the install starts it asks for a root password and a first user.
    * Having a `centos` admin user will match what happens in cloud environments.